pokai-huang0828/wk_tools/README.md

 ## Conclusion

 These scripts provide a robust set of tools for automating tasks on Android devices using ADB.
 They can be particularly useful for developers and testers who need to interact with Android devices programmatically.
-By leveraging these scripts, you can streamline your workflow and enhance your productivity.
+By leveraging these scripts, you can streamline your workflow, enhance your productivity, and ensure consistent testing and interaction with Android devices.